rohan-varma/neural-machine-translation/paper-notes.md

 $$ y_t = f(W_{hy}h_t + b_{hy}) $$ (where $$ f $$ can be the softmax function, for example)

+Note that weights are *shared across time*, i.e. at each timestep $$ t $$, the weight matrix used does not changed.
+Tying weights across time is similar to the idea of tying weights across space in convolutional neural networks, where the advantage there is that we have spatial and translational invariance (i.e. intuitively it doesn't matter where the actual dog in the picture is, we only want to know *if* there is a dog in the picture.)

 **Seq to seq encoder**